damonlynch/showinfilemanager/README.md

 Although this package provides several functions to assist in identifying the the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`, and it should just work.

-This package aspires to be a platform independent, but it currently supports Windows 10/11, Linux, WSL, and macOS.
+This package aspires to be platform independent, but it currently supports Windows 10/11, Linux, WSL, and macOS.
 It works with 12 [supported file managers](#supported-file-managers).